-Second Harvest of Silicon Valley not only refers community members to free groceries at nearby food distributions and pantries, but we can also help you apply for CalFresh (also called SNAP or EBT, formerly known as food stamps).
+Second Harvest of Silicon Valley can help you find free groceries at nearby food distributions and pantries, and support you in applying for CalFresh — also known as SNAP or EBT (formerly called food stamps).

 Why is it important to connect callers to CalFresh benefits?

-Director of Services Kelly Chew says it best: “CalFresh is the solution for the general public because it gives you the most flexibility.
-CalFresh can add to your food budget to put healthy and nutritious food on the table.
+Director of Services Kelly Chew says it best: “CalFresh is a great solution because it gives you the most flexibility to buy your preferred foods.
+CalFresh can add to your food budget to put nutritious food on the table.
 You can use CalFresh at so many stores and even online.
-You can even have the CalFresh food shipped to your door from the grocery store.
 CalFresh is the best solution to addressing hunger in general.
 It is supplemental to our food.
+Given recent policy changes to CalFresh eligibility and work requirements, it can feel confusing to apply.
+Second Harvest is here to help you navigate through the whole process.”

 What is CalFresh?